rauc/rauc/docs/reference.rst

   The bootloader implementation RAUC should use for its slot switching mechanism.
 Currently supported values (and bootloaders) are ``barebox``, ``grub``, ``uboot``, ``efi``, ``custom``, ``noop``.

+.. _bundle-formats:

+``bundle-formats``
+  This option controls which :ref:`bundle formats<sec_ref_formats>` are allowed when verifying a bundle.
+  You can either specify them explicitly by using a space-separated list for format names (such as ``plain verity``).
+  In this case, any any future changes of the built-in defaults will have no effect.

+  Alternatively, you can use format names prefixed by ``-`` or ``+`` (such as ``-plain``) to enable or disable formats relative to the default configuration.
+This way, formats added in newer releases will be active automatically.

 ``mountprefix``
   Prefix of the path where bundles and slots will be mounted.
 Can be overwritten